verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] It's not easy to sign a death warrant for one's own creation.
 - [ ] I'm slightly amused by your astonishing capacity to talk nonsense.
 - [ ] Then the trickle becomes the river.
 And then the river becomes the flood.
+- [ ] And you know that you're everything and nothing.